-USB CHARGING OUTLETS
+USB CHARGING OUTLET

-Your boat is equipped with two USB charging outlets located on the starboard side of the helm below the throttles and inside the dinette cabinet.
+Your boat is equipped with two USB charging outlets.
+One is located on the starboard side of the helm below the throttles and the other is located inside the dinette cabinet.
 These outlets provide easily accessible power supplies for charging accessories such as cell phones and tablets.